 Have a look at this pretty impressive jump that a squirrel made from a rooftop:

 If you are trying to keep squirrels out of your bird feeders then there ability to leap will drive you crazy!
-Even if you have a great squirrel proof bird feeder, if a squirrel is able to land on it then he will eventually defeat it!
+Even if you have a great squirrel-proof bird feeder with a baffle, if a squirrel is able to land on it then he will eventually defeat it!
 I wrote an article outlining my Five Steps for the Ultimate Squirrel Proof Bird Feeding Stations for Cardinals that might give you some ideas on how to keep them out of your feeder.

 I am one of those folks that gave up, joined the dark side and put up a few squirrel feeders so I could enjoy the squirrel show!

 Squirrels can also jump and climb into your house.
 If they get into the attic, they can chew on the wood and you’ll end up paying for a lot of money in damages.
 They can also chew on wires, which is pretty risky on its own.

 How Can You Prevent Squirrels From Getting Into The House?